insarlab/PyAPS/README.md

 ## PyAPS - Python based Atmospheric Phase Screen estimation

-This python 3 module estimates differential phase delay maps due to the stratified atmosphere for correcting radar interferograms.
-It is rewritten in Python 3 language from PYAPS source code and adapted for ECMWF's ERA-5 corrections.
+This Python 3 module estimates differential phase delay maps due to the stratified atmosphere for correcting radar interferograms.
+It is rewritten in Python 3 language from PyAPS source code and adapted for ECMWF's ERA-5 corrections.

 WARNING: The current version does not work with NARR and MERRA datasets.
 Contributions are welcomed.